shammaaziz112/Function-Challenges/README.md

 - Expected Outcome: "Hello World; 300"

 ## Challenge 2: Object Swapper
-- Objective: Write a function to swap two objects with specific conditions.
+- Objective: Write a function to swap values of two objects with specific conditions.
-- Description: The function should only swap objects if they are of the same type.
-For strings, their lengths must be more than 5, and for numbers, they must be more than 18.
+- Description: The function should only swap objects if they are of the same type, either string or number.
+For string, their lengths must be more than 5, and for number, they must be more than 18.
 - Test Cases:
-  - SwapObjects(ref num1, ref num2) with num1 = 25, num2 = 30 // Numbers after swap: 30, 25
+  - SwapObjects(ref num1, ref num2) with num1 = 25, num2 = 30 // Values after swap: 30, 25
-  - SwapObjects(str1, str2) with str1 = "HelloWorld", str2 = "Programming" // Strings after swap: "Programming", "HelloWorld"
+  - SwapObjects(str1, str2) with str1 = "HelloWorld", str2 = "Programming" // Values after swap: "Programming", "HelloWorld"
+  - SwapObjects(str1, str2) with str1 = "Hi", str2 = "Programming" // Error: Length must be more than 5
+  - SwapObjects(ref num1, ref num2) with num1 = 10, num2 = 30 // Error: Value must be more than 18
   - SwapObjects(ref num1, str 1) // Error: Objects must be of same types
   - SwapObjects(true, false) // Error: Unsuported type